MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 #### Before/After specific line

 **Low Value** - A valid use could be before we insert or modify a line to update specific fields.
-Otherwise, avoid them because they're too narrow. <!--should we elaborate on "narrow"?-->
+Otherwise, avoid them because the point to a specific line of code.
 They were needed before because the Hook pattern was used as a default extensibility.

 We should carefully consider whether we need Hook events before we introduce them.
 Hook events have little reuse between extensions, and can be fragile to code changes.